adaltas/node-nikita/packages/tools/lib/iptables/README.md

 ## Usage

 Iptables comes with many modules.
-Each of them which must be specifically integrated to the parser part of this code.
+Each of them must be specifically integrated to the parser part of this code.
 For this reason, we could only integrate a limited set of modules and more are added based on usages.
 Supported modules are: